greenstudiocorp/greenstudio-cli/docs/commands.md

 # Commands

-These commands rely on the original structure created by `romulus init`.
+These commands rely on the original structure created by `green init`.

 ## Component

 Creates a new _stateless_ or _stateful_ component.

 ```
-romulus component MyComponent
+green component MyComponent
-romulus component MyComponent --stateful
+green component MyComponent --stateful
 ```

 This will generate two files: